ivyldewitt/blog/content/post/ten-minutes-of-go.md

 ```
 *Author's Note: Smiley faces are all mine.*

-To start, we import the packages fmt and main as we'll need some of the functions within those packages to print to standout output and manipulate our strings, respectively.
-In the reverseStrings function, we split the string into runes (*runes are integer values mapped to their unicode characters*) reverse it via a for loop, then convert it back into a string.
+To start, we import the packages ```fmt``` and ```strings``` as we'll need some of the functions within those packages to print to standout output and manipulate our strings, respectively.
+In the ```reverseStrings()``` function, we split the string into runes (*runes are integer values mapped to their unicode characters*) reverse it via a for loop, then convert it back into a string.

-The palindrome function is much simpler - we take in the string, convert it to lowercase, and then perform the reverseStrings function.
+The ```palindrome()``` function is much simpler - we take in the string, convert it to lowercase, and then perform the ```reverseStrings``` function.
 We then compare the lowercase string to the reversed - string, and return whether it is a palindrome.
-We then run a few tests in func main and print the output.
+We then run a few tests in ```main()``` and print the output.

 You can play around with this code at the Go Playground [here](https://play.golang.org/p/LQbaaoJH3g).

 #### How do I get started with Go?

 To get started with Go, check out [A Tour Of Go](https://tour.golang.org/welcome/1) on the main language site, as it's a nice intro to the basics without the hassle of downloading Go.
 One of my personal favorite resources is [Go By Example](https://gobyexample.com/), which outlines basic to advanced concepts with full program examples, including URL parsing.
-For books, I recommend [Introducing Go](https://www.amazon.com/gp/product/1491941952/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491941952&linkCode=as2&tag=yotomc-20&linkId=QRK7HPHBXX5E4BTB) by Caleb Doxsey and [The Go Programming Language](https://www.amazon.com/gp/product/0134190440/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0134190440&linkCode=as2&tag=httptwitco08e-20&linkId=ETDSVP5UBIOEKWMD).
+For books, I recommend [Introducing Go](https://www.amazon.com/gp/product/1491941952/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491941952&linkCode=as2&tag=yotomc-20&linkId=QRK7HPHBXX5E4BTB) and [The Go Programming Language](https://www.amazon.com/gp/product/0134190440/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0134190440&linkCode=as2&tag=httptwitco08e-20&linkId=ETDSVP5UBIOEKWMD).
 The latter is a bit more advanced, but serves as a great reference book.
 Lastly, where would I be if I didn't recommend my favorite video tutorial?
-If you're like me and video learning is much easier than books, I can't stress enough on [Learn How To Code](https://greatercommons.com/learn/5098183625539584) by Todd McLeod.
+If you're like me and video learning provides a more comprehensive and interactive learning experience than books, I can't stress enough on [Learn How To Code](https://greatercommons.com/learn/5098183625539584) by Todd McLeod.
 It's a great intro to programming in general, but definitely to Go.

 In conclusion, Go shines with concurrency, but has a lot of features that make it a fun and fast language to learn.
 Plus, the mascot is awesome: